 Although the terms 'opioid' and 'opiate' are often used interchangeably they do mean different things.
 An opioid is a substance that is synthetic or partly synthetic, meaning the active ingredients are manufactured.
 An opiate is a substance derived from an opium poppy, so the active ingredients are natural.
 The term 'opioids' is currently used to refer to all opium-like substances (natural and manufactured), and the term 'opiates' is used only to refer to natural opium poppy derived drugs like morphine.

-Opioid substitution treatment is highly regulated, but is underpinned by concepts of person- and family- and whanau-centred treatment, recovery, wellbeing and citizenship.
+Opioid substitution treatment is highly regulated, but is underpinned by concepts of treatment, recovery, wellbeing and citizenship that are centred on the person and their family and whānau.